OK so you're sure you have USB 3 ports and USB 3 devices right? [If you're not 100% sure click here]

-So lets try and confirm that you actually have the Bluetooth+USB3 problem by trying to recreate it!
-There are two simply ways to check if you have the problem.
+So let's try and confirm that you actually have the Bluetooth+USB3 problem by trying to recreate it!
+There are two simple ways to check if you have the problem.

-Test 1 : Try to replicate the problem and observe degrated performance to your Bluetooth device/s
+Test 1 : Try to replicate the problem and observe degraded performance to your Bluetooth device/s

 Remember to check all sides of your computer for USB ports.
-If you are using a desktop computer there may be some hidden around the back of the unit so be sure to check.
+If you are using a desktop computer there may be some additional ports hidden around the back of the unit so be sure to check.

 Connect (pair) any Bluetooth devices you have with your computer